Monday, April 1, 2024

 LOSING GOD by Peter Nolan Smith

 A week before Christmas of 1967 I received my midterm report card from Our Lord’s Health High School.
 Having a stutter and stammer I had been expecting worst, however Bruder Karl had graciously passed me with a D+ in German.
-I was surprised to see that Brother Valentine had failed me in religion as well as receiving an accompanying letter stating that my scholarship to the all-boy's parochial high school had been revoked for the remainder of my sophomore year.
+He loved that I read the poetry of Rilke.
+Brother Valentine had seen no merit in my learning and failed me in religion.

 “Sorry.”
 I showed my mother the report card in the kitchen.
 My brothers and sisters were in the den watching TV.